 B. THE FUNCTIONAL PASSAGES

-Further building out the doctrine of sin, taken forward from Genesis 3 into the New Testament (NT), this Old Testament (OT) concept of universal fallenness is depicted (in part) by the following passages:
+Further building out the doctrine of sin, from Genesis 3 into the New Testament, this originally Old Testament concept of universal fallenness is depicted (in part) by the following passages:

 “The world cannot hate you, but it hates Me because I testify of it, that its deeds are evil.”